gabest11/lexx-ivtc/README.md

 S03 Alliance release has a higher bitrate than Acorn, but they increased the brightness and clamped about 10% of the top values to the TV level (16-235).
 It is not possible to restore the image detail in that range, it will either look too bright or flat.
 Not all episodes have this problem fortunatelly.

 A few more interesting findings about S03.
 There are episodes that are all progressive, except the intro, but the top field is actually a fake interpolated image of the bottom field.
 The best idea is to just throw it away and properly upscale the good field, then you won't see stairsteps on the edges.
-To make life a bit more miserable, there are a few 59.94i scenes inserted and sometimes the night sky in the background has the stars split 50-50 between the fields, suggesting more naughtiness.
+There are a few 59.94i scenes, small features like stars are on different fields, cannot use single field deinterlacers there.
+Because it is not proper NTSC, in hybrid scenes, where the background moves at 29.97 fps and the foreground is only 23.976, there is a dup frame overlayed, not two extra fields distributed.

-Because it is not proper NTSC, there are hybrid scenes where the background moves at 29.97 fps and the foreground only has 23.976 with a dup frame, not cccpp, just cccc and the repeat of the last c.
+All Acorn/Koch episodes seem to start with two B frames before the first I, this is ignored by DGIndex and also my override files.
+To sync a/v, skip the first two frames when encoding.

 ## Encoding